 Walking into the building felt a bit like the first day of school, sat around a table with a bunch of people who you don't know.
 The first thing the course leader said was “As you are sitting here, statistically you are now more likely to be involved in an avalanche!”….I felt uneasy about this being his opening line, but hey let's continue.
-Within the first hour I realised that the majority of people had done this before or had at least done some touring or backcountry.. and then there was me, sat there out of my depth just wanting to learn more.

-- This then lead to us learning about companion rescue which started by watching an old clip explaining what to do.
+- This then led to us learning about companion rescue which started by watching an old clip explaining what to do.
 This part was long but was all needed to help us to understand what we had to do.

-- Finally we got to put all that we’d learned to practice, it was time to head out into the cold to use the equipment.
+- Finally, we got to put all that we’d learned to practice, it was time to head out into the cold to use the equipment.
 We were provided with a bag which contained a shovel, beacon and probe.. yeah, it was new to me too.
-Firstly, we put the shovel together, simple.. then we learned more about the probe and had to throw one end and then connect it all together… note to self, when practicing find a nice clear area, away from other people!
+Firstly, we put the shovel together, simple.. then we learned more about the probe and had to throw one end and then connect it all together… note to self, when practising find a nice clear area, away from other people!

 - Next was the beacon, this is what transmits waves allowing you to search for people in the snow.
 Once these were all up and running we got to go for an experiment.

 Day 2 began when we arrived in a car park in the middle of what seemed like nowhere!
 I got my self ready and then had to prep the skis with skins.
 With some assistance I managed to stick these on quite well, unlocked the hiking bindings, and with my kit on, I was ready to go!
-Walking with skis on is more of a work out than I had anticipated…it was baking!…I underestimated how warm I would get but wow the view and the snow was unreal.
+Walking with skis on is more of a work out than I had anticipated…I was baking!
+I underestimated how warm I would get but wow the view and the snow was unreal.
 Whilst hiking we stopped and started talking about the snow and the conditions of the day, before arriving at a stopping point.
 We began to dig a pit…why?
 This allowed us to see the layers of snow and then test to see if there is a weak layer, it is a lot more interesting than it sounds, trust me!